-Meghan Clayards, Assistant Professor, joint appointment with School of Communication Sciences and Disorders
+Meghan Clayards, Associate Professor, joint appointment with School of Communication Sciences and Disorders

 Specializations: Phonetics, Speech Perception

 Email: meghan.clayards [at] mcgill.ca (Meghan Clayards)

 Office: 2001 McGill College, rm.
 819 / 1085 Dr. Penfield, rm 201

 Clayards, M. (accepted) Individual talker and token variability in multiple cues to stop voicing.
 Phonetica.

 Clayards, M., Niebuhr, O., Gaskell, M.G.
 (2015) The time-course of auditory and language-specific mechanisms in compensation for sibilant assimilation.
 Attention, Perception & Psychophysics.
 77:1, 311-328. doi: 10.3758/s13414-014-0750-z.

 Clayards, M, Tanenhaus, M.K., Aslin, R.N., Jacobs, R.A (2008) Perception of speech reflects optimal use of probabilistic speech cues.
 Cognition, 108(3), 804-809.

 What makes a good listener: Individual differences in speech perception and their implications; SSHRC Insight Grant; Meghan Clayards (PI); 2016-2020